sunnyvagnozzi/Cosmology-tools/Neutrino oscillations/README.md

 ## Usage

-### Run the code from an ipython terminal or notebook
+### To run the code from an ipython terminal or notebook

 To run the code from an ipython terminal or notebook (in the same folder as chi2_neutrino_hierarchy.py), simply type: